 You’ll need to fill in an adoption application form, and give:

 - the names of two people who can provide references

 - permission for your doctor to provide medical information, and

-- permission for the Ministry for Vulnerable Children, Oranga Tamariki, to do a police check.
+- permission for Oranga Tamariki—Ministry for Children to do a police check.

 After you apply, you’ll need to go on an adoption education and preparation course.

 A social worker will work with you throughout the process.
-You’ll have a number of interviews with social workers, which will help the Ministry for Vulnerable Children, Oranga Tamariki, ensure that you’re ready to raise a child.
+You’ll have a number of interviews with social workers, which will help the Oranga Tamariki—Ministry for Children ensure you’re ready to raise a child.

 It’s free to apply, but if you adopt a child you’ll need to pay for a lawyer.
 You’ll also need to pay for the birth parent’s legal costs.